fslev/cucumber-jutils/Readme.md

 # Summary
 A Java library meant to help you write organized and clean **Cucumber** tests.
-_It takes over the usual dependencies and features needed inside a Cucumber test framework, such as:_
+_It takes over the usual dependencies and features needed inside a Cucumber based test framework, such as:_
 * Matching mechanisms: match XMLs, JSONs, and other types of objects
 * Scenario scoped variables (defined and used both inside the Gherkin document and Step definitions)
 * Customized clients for accessing various resources, i.e _databases_, _HTTP services_, etc